abhishek-archlinux/AnimeWatch/README.md

 7. Internal browser with custom right click menu for manually downloading desired fanart and poster for library collection.

-8. System Tray Support (Currently only temporary tray icon is provided which may change in future).
+8. System Tray Support (Current tray icon is temporary which may change in future).

 9. Proper MPRIS2 support and integration with sound menu applet.